Tresillo2017/tresillo2017.github.io/README.md

 This is my portfolio website, very simple console based design.
 Feel free to use some of the features or the idea please do not steal the code without crediting me.

+### Download

+You can download this website and edit it by clicking the green code button and clicking the **Download Zip** button if you are having an issue please submit a issue form.

+### Credit

+Credit to FKCodes for the entire idea and most of the CSS stuff, I took my own spin on it with a few more features and some changes as well the secret idea was very nice gives the user a reason to stay on the site.

 ## License
 This project is licensed under [Eclipse Public License](https://github.com/HyperSkys/Google-Kickstart/blob/main/LICENSE)